sourcegraph/handbook/content/engineering/releases/patch_release_issue_template.md

 - [ ] From the [release campaign](https://k8s.sgdev.org/organizations/sourcegraph/campaigns), merge the release-publishing PRs created previously.
   - For [sourcegraph](https://github.com/sourcegraph/sourcegraph), also:
     - [ ] Cherry pick the release-publishing PR from `sourcegraph/sourcegraph@main` into the release branch.
-- [ ] Announce that the release is live:
+- [ ] Finalize and announce that the release is live:
   ```sh
   yarn run release release:close
   ```